dougbutner/web-4/README.md

 ## About This Repo

 This README features a description of the next evolution of the web, **web 4**.
 As the technologies emerge, this repo will also feature code and links to the associated technologies.
-For more cool Web 4 stuff, visit the [**Awesome Web 4**](https://github.com/dougbutner/awesome-web4) **repo**.
+For more cool Web 4 stuff, visit the [**Awesome Web 4**](https://github.com/dougbutner/awesome-web4) repo.

 # What is Web 4?